SimonGustavsson/nox/README.md

 # Running it

-After building it, just hit `make run` to launch the kernel in Bochs.
+After building, just hit `make run` to test in Bochs.

 # Building
 `make`